Key Takeaways

 Certificate program or bootcamp?

 There’s lots of overlap between certificate programs and bootcamps.
 Our rule of thumb is that all bootcamps are certificate programs — you do receive a certificate for completing one, after all — but not all certificate programs are bootcamps.
-Non-bootcamp certificate programs are generally:
+Non-bootcamp certificate programs are generally shorter, less intensive, less expensive, and geared toward different audiences.

-Less intensive: Because there is less time in the (virtual) classroom, non-bootcamp ML certificate programs don’t go into the same detail as a bootcamp would.
+Because there is less time in the virtual classroom, non-bootcamp ML certificate programs don’t go into the same detail as a bootcamp would.

-Geared towards different audiences: Professionals at any stage of their careers have varying motivations for attending non-bootcamp machine learning certificate programs — in fact, many of these programs have specific uses (see below).
+Professionals at any stage of their careers have varying motivations for attending non-bootcamp machine learning certificate programs.
 Machine learning bootcamps, however, are usually geared towards someone who wants to land an entry-level job as a machine learning engineer or data scientist.
 If that sounds like you, you can dive deeper with our bootcamp guide.

 What are some use cases for machine learning certificate programs?